• Skip to primary navigation

 Instructions

-5. Line an 8x8 metal pan with aluminum foil and then with plastic wrap.
+• Line an 8x8 pan with aluminum foil followed by a layer of plastic wrap.
+Set aside.

 Notes